 - being a ward of the state or orphan.

 The Common App wants to understand your family composition and living circumstances.
-This can give colleges context and point to factors that may have helped or been a barrier for you in your journey to college.
+This can give colleges context and point to factors that may have helped or been barriers to your college journey.

-Before you get started, you’ll need to spend some time gathering information about your parent(s) or legal guardian(s), such as, but not limited to, where they work, position titles, and where they attended college (if applicable).
-Also, once you determine who is Parent 1 and who is Parent 2 (if applicable), a best practice tip is to keep this consistent throughout all applications (e.g. FAFSA, Coalition Application, other college applications like the City University of New York’s application, and the College Board CSS Profile).
+Before you get started, you’ll need to spend some time gathering information about your parent(s) or legal guardian(s), such as but not limited to where they work, position titles, and where they attended college (if applicable).
+Also, keep Parent 1 and Parent 2 consistent through all applications related to college.
+This includes FAFSA, Coalition Application, other college applications like the City University of New York’s application, and the College Board CSS Profile).

 - Parents’ Marital Status